suchitakulkarni/suchitakulkarni.github.io/README.md

 ### Constraining new physics with SModelS version 2
 [Publication](https://doi.org/10.1007/JHEP08(2022)068)

-Designed a new and improved version of public code SMoldeS written in ***Python***.
+Designed a new and improved version of public code SMoldeS written in **Python**.
 The code accounts for over hundres new physics searches and accelerates the process of understanding the nature of dark matter.

-## Talks & Lectures

-## Publications

 - [Data Science Blog](https://medium.com/@shawhin)